 Final Thoughts on Tips for Chicago

 Chicago is a beautiful city, with stunning architecture and a skyline that definitely deserves your attention.
-So visiting Chicago is a great way to meet a different side of America that isn’t all about New York and LA.
+So visiting Chicago, Illinois is a great way to meet a different side of America that isn’t all about New York and LA.

 Just remember to book everything in advance to be sure that you’ll be able to see everything.
 Even if you have one free day to spare, going to Chicago is a great opportunity to gain valuable new experience and get a taste of one of the busiest and most eclectic American cities.